Tryouts /Assessments

 How to sign up:

-3. Assessments/tryouts last between 30-45 minutes.
+Assessments/tryouts last between 30-45 minutes.
 Parents/guardians are welcome to stay in the facility while the assessment is taking place.

 All members accessing our services and facility are expected to abide by our code of conduct

-Something else that we think you may want to know!
+Something else you might want to know!

 Why should I consider my child joining the Team program?